islamicity24/AmazonCity/Mod 9/Challenge/Scalable and Highly Available Environment.md

 Scenario
 The café will soon be featured in a famous TV food show.
 When it airs, Sofía and Nikhil anticipate that the café’s web server will experience a temporary spike in the number of users—perhaps even up to tens of thousands of users.
 Currently, the café’s web server is deployed in one Availability Zone, and they are worried that it won’t be able to handle the expected increase in traffic.
 They want to ensure that their customers have a great experience when they visit the website, and that they don’t experience any issues, such as lags or delays in placing orders.

-To ensure this experience, the website must be responsive, able to scale both up and down to meet fluctuating customer demand, and be highly available.
-Instead of overloading a single server, the architecture must distribute customer order requests across multiple application servers so it can handle the increase in demand.
+To ensure this experience, the website must be **responsive**, able to **scale both up and down** to meet fluctuating customer demand, and be **highly available**.
+Instead of overloading a single server, the architecture must distribute customer order requests **across multiple application servers** so it can handle the increase in demand.

 In this lab, you will take on the role of Sofía to implement a scalable and highly available architecture for the café's web application.

-Lab overview and objectives
+## Lab overview and objectives
-In this lab, you use Elastic Load Balancing and Amazon EC2 Auto Scaling to create a scalable and highly available environment on AWS.
+In this lab, you use `Elastic Load Balancing` and Amazon `EC2 Auto Scaling` to create a **scalable and highly available environment** on AWS.

 After completing this lab, you should be able to:
 Inspect a VPC
 Update a network to work across multiple Availability Zones Create an Application Load Balancer